Frequently Asked Questions

 Your computer account is a privilege of your membership with this department, so when you have officially ended your stay here, your account will be deactivated.
 The reasons for departure is typically graduation, reaching the end of a research or teaching appointment, resignation of employment, retirement, or some other reason.
 Faculty retain the use of their accounts if they become an emeritus.

 The IT staff usually get notice of a departure by an administrative staff member who oversees a particular personnel group; sometimes the departure date is stated on the computer account application.
-Once the IT staff gets notice of an impending departure, the IT staff will in turn issue an Email notice to the account owner that their account is slated for removal.
+Once the IT staff get notice of a departure, the IT staff will issue an Email notice to the account owner that their account is slated for removal.

-It is important that the IT staff be made aware of any changes or errors regarding anyone's departure date.
-If you receive an erroneous notice that your account is being deactivated, cantact the IT staff immediately.
+It is important that the IT staff be made aware of any changes or errors regarding departure date.
+If you receive an erroneous notice that your account is being deactivated, contact the IT staff immediately.

 What happens when your account is taken offline?